The mission of Literary Arts is to engage readers, support writers, and inspire the next generation with great literature.

 Find your story here.

 Portland Arts & Lectures brings the world’s most celebrated writers, artists, and thinkers to our community.
-In addition to live events that are broadcast statewide on OPB radio, the program connects readers and writers of all ages with classroom visits and workshops.
+In addition to events that are broadcast statewide through The Archive Project podcast and OPB radio show, the program connects readers and writers of all ages with classroom visits and workshops.

-Oregon Book Awards & Fellowships supports, promotes and celebrates Oregon’s writers and publishers.
-In addition to financial support, the program produces the Oregon Book Awards Author Tour, which connects writers and readers throughout the state with readings, classroom visits, and workshops.
+Oregon Book Awards & Fellowships supports, promotes, and celebrates Oregon’s writers and publishers.
+In addition to awards and fellowships for emerging and established writers, the program also offers writing classes and literary events at our downtown center and produces the Oregon Book Awards Author Tour, which connects writers and readers throughout the state.

 The Literary Arts Strategic Plan is the product of a full year’s work by the staff and board of Literary Arts.
 Click here to read a summary of the plan or view the complete version and help us shape our future.

 The first phase of work was to assess the changes in our community—artistically, structurally, socially, as well as locally and nationally—and to take stock of our current programs (both quantitatively and qualitatively).
 Our process was driven by the professional staff, and it incorporated information from surveys, evaluations, and other means of collecting data about, and feedback from, all our constituents.
 The result of this work is the Organizational Assessment, found in Section Three.

 The second phase of our work was to describe how the organization’s programs would evolve in a coordinated way to ensure that Literary Arts is prepared to meet the challenges of our changing community, ensuring our organization is serving in relevant and progressive ways.

 The results of this work can be found in Section Two: Program Priorities and Initiatives.
 Finally, we synthesized and condensed all this work to create Section One: Summary.

 We view this plan as a living document that will continue to be updated and changed between now and 2017.